clausehound/clausehound-blog/content/blog/paying-with-shares-the-startup-employers-perspective/index.md

 **Takeaways:**
-- stock option plans/agreements can be used to reward or incentivize employees when cash is tight
+- Stock option plans/agreements can be used to reward or incentivize employees when cash is tight
-- the rights attached to ‘employee shares’ should match the objectives of the stock option plan and should be designed to maintain flexibility for future company financing
+- The rights attached to ‘employee shares’ should match the objectives of the stock option plan and should be designed to maintain flexibility for future company financing